Research Overview

 Ongoing Research: Nowadays, society's overwhelming reliance on complex cyberspace makes its security more important than ever.
 By seamlessly integrating my expertise on the interdisciplinary areas in both AI and cybersecurity, our work mainly focuses on answering the following research questions: (1) How can we advance AI-driven innovations to protect users against evolving malware attacks?
 Malware (i.e., malicious software) has been used as a major weapon by cyberthreat actors to launch various attacks, such as the Colonial Pipeline shutdown forced by the ransomware attack in May 2021.
 By the long-term collaboration with industry partners, we are addressing several key challenges in malware analysis and detection by the development of: i) advanced static/dynamic analysis techniques for effective feature representations of binary executables in both PC and mobile platforms; ii) innovative models to abstract the complex ecosystem of application (app) development; and iii) novel yet effective AI-driven techniques for large-scale malware detection.
 (2) How can we improve resilience of machine learning models against adversarial attacks?
 As machine learning (ML) models have been deployed in various applications, the incentive for defeating them increases.
 In light of this, ranging from shallow learning to deep learning (including deep neural networks and graph neural networks), we conduct original research works by developing novel attack perception models based on diverse mixture of experts and adaptive defenses using randomization techniques and regularization algorithms designed based on min-max optimization strategy to improve resilience of ML models against both poisoning and evasion attacks.
 (3) How can we have a deep understanding of the evolving underground ecosystem for effective intervention against cybercrimes?
 Driven by considerable profits, cybercriminals have used various techniques to exploit weak links of cyberspace, who are organized within the online underground ecosystem - i.e., a loose federation of specialists selling capabilities, services, and resources explicitly tailored to Internet abuses.
 Within the ecosystem, underground markets emerging in the forms of underground forums and dark webs have played a central role for them to exchange knowledge and trade in illicit products or services.
 Supported by my NSF Career Award, we are developing an AI-driven framework for in-depth investigation of the online underground ecosystem to help secure cyberspace by producing effective interventions against cybercrimes.
 Research and Industrial Impacts: Supported by the NSF SaTC and OAC programs, our research has resulted in a series of publications on top-tier venues in AI/ML and cybersecurity such as ACM CSUR (2021, 2017), IEEE TNSE (2021), NDSS (2025), ECIR (2023), ICLR (2023), AAAI (2023), SIGKDD (2022, 2020, 2017-2018), CIKM (2021-2022 & 2019), ICDM (2020), USENIX Security (2022), ACSAC (2017), etc. In particular, our developed techniques and systems have been incorporated into popular commercial cybersecurity products such as Comodo Internet Security that protect millions of users worldwide against evolving malware attacks.
 Promising Direction: In addition to its bright side, AI can also be abused to do harm (e.g., casualties caused by misleading traffic signals, suicides encouraged by AI generated conversations).
 How can we enable trustworthy AI in response to the safety issues?
 Built upon our extensive research on the interdisciplinary areas of AI and cybersecurity, we will explore the new yet challenging direction of AI safety aiming at preventing AI from doing harm.

 Ongoing Research: By harnessing big data revolutions and developing novel AI techniques, we aim to improve public health with the focus on the following two topics.
 (1) Developing a holistic framework to combat the opioid crisis.
 Battling the devastating and lethal opioid epidemic is a national priority.
 By collaboration with various partners including healthcare professionals and law enforcement, we strive to advance data science and AI to fight the opioid crisis through two-fold research objectives: i) (from user perspective): we are developing novel data-driven models for opioid overprescribing prediction and drug-drug interaction discovery to reduce opioid overdose risks; ii) (from supplier perspective): we are advancing AI technologies to combat online opioid trafficking.
 (2) Developing robust science-based decision support systems in responses to infectious disease outbreaks like the pandemic.
 With the large-scale, disease-related data, we are developing a new interactive decision support framework allowing in silico exploration of extensive possible non-pharmaceutical interventions prior to the potential field implementation phase responding to future natural or health-related disasters.
 Research and Societal Impacts: With significant support from the NSF III and D-ISN programs as well as the DoJ/NIJ grant, the series of our original works have advanced the knowledge and science in the interdisciplinary fields of AI/data science and public health by addressing the critical issues facing our society.
 Our research has resulted in a series of publications on top-rank venues in AI/ML, data science, and cybersecurity such as Decision Support Systems (2023), ACM TIST (2021), IEEE J-BHI (2020), ICDM (2023), NeurIPS (2021-2022), KDD (2022), CIKM (2020-2021), WWW (2024, 2021, 2019), ACSAC (2020).
-Besides the scholarly impact, we have engaged with local communities and various partners to broaden societal impacts, e.g., via ND WWYFF opportunity, we have engaged with the Drug Enforcement Administration (DEA) and worked with NBC for a filming on the combat against the opioid crisis that will be disseminated to the general public with millions of audiences in the Drug Awareness Month (i.e., Oct 2023), which will help facilitate getting the message out about this very important public health issue.
+Besides the scholarly impact, we have engaged with local communities and various partners to broaden societal impacts, e.g., via ND WWYFF opportunity, we have engaged with the Drug Enforcement Administration (DEA) and worked with NBC for a filming on the combat against the opioid crisis that was disseminated to the public with millions of audiences in the Drug Awareness Month in Oct 2023 and re-aired in September 2024, which helped facilitate getting the message out about this very important public health issue.
 To combat the pandemic, in early March 2020, we developed an AI and data-driven system (named a-Satellite) to provide near real-time COVID-19 risk assessment in the US for community mitigation.
 After the system was launched for public tests, it has attracted positive media attention by news media outlets like WKYC, Ideastream, Fox8, WTAM, and received the MetroLab Innovation of the Month (May 2020).
 As of June 19, 2023, the system has had 654,522 users with positive feedback on its utility of dynamic risk estimations, which demonstrates its significant societal impact when facing health-related disasters like the pandemic.
 Promising Direction: It has been argued that combating opioid epidemic takes long-term commitment and effort.
 In addition to the medication assisted treatment (MAT), with accessibility of big data and advances of AI technologies, supported by our funded NSF grant, we aim to facilitate personalized dietary nutrition in the prevention and intervention against opioid misuse and addiction.
 In addition, compared to other age groups, Teenagers and Young Adults (TYAs) are disproportionately affected by and particularly vulnerable to opioid misuse and addiction.
 However, research to promote personalized health, safety and intervention recommendations to the nearly thirty percent of at-risk TYAs has been lacking.
 To bridge this gap, with the support from our project recently funded by the NSF, we aim to develop a new AI-driven paradigm to promote community resilience for TYAs in preventing opioid misuse and addiction.
 We believe for our generation, for the next generation, and the future of this country, the line of this research work is vital and will save lives.

 Media Press